immutables/immutables.github.io/immutable.md

     .addItems(Item.of("item2", 22, 2))
     .build();

-// total count will be already computed int lazilyComputedCost = order.totalCost();
+// total cost will be computed now int lazilyComputedCost = order.totalCost();
 ```

+Lazy values are thread safe and will be computed once and only once regardless of race condition.

 Unlike to [default](#default-attribute) or [derived](#derived-attributes) attributes,
 body of the lazy attribute accessor method could refer to any attribute.

-That said, restrictions still apply to call only abstract accessors
+That said, restrictions still apply to call only abstract accessors from default or derived attributes.
+Do not refer to lazy values from default or derived attributes to avoid issues.
-from default or derived attributes: calling lazy attribute from them is _not always safe_ and void
+Calling lazy attribute from derived or default is _not always safe_,
-safety of lazy values.
+it will make no sense as it will made lazy value an eagerly computed, moreover, if lazy value is in turn uses
+in computation one of those default or derived attribute, then it may found it uninitialized.

 <a name="check-method"></a>
 ### Precondition check method